SAAADT-Developer-Studio/agora/scraper/app/providers/README.md

 - [ ] [slovenskenovice.py](scraper/app/providers/slovenskenovice.py): Implement scraping logic.
 - [ ] [sta.py](scraper/app/providers/sta.py): USE https://www.sta.si/rss-0

+This website already implemented article grouping by news event: https://www.times.si/ They scrape periodicaly every 10 minutes.
-Ideas for other news providers: https://www.times.si/
+This is where we can get ideas for other news sources.

 ### paywalled, which sucks